awslabs/concise-constructs/docs/guide.md

 const stack = new Stack(scope, "my-id", {hello: "world"});
 ```

-To correctly handle calls to super, one can supply a third argument to `C`: a mapping function, (in this case, an identity) which accepts the producer function's props and returns the inherited construct constructor's props.
+To correctly handle calls to super, one can supply a third argument to `C`: a mapping function, (in this case, an identity) which accepts the producer function's props and returns the inherited constructor's props.

 ```ts
 const Stack = C(